edmondsoun/hack-or-snooze-v4/README.md

 - Docs: 1/2 day
 - Testing: 2~3 days
 - Deployment: ? (depends on platform and DB configuration considerations)
+ - this won't be super hard with AWS, but probably slap it up at render

 ### Questions For Clarity
 - How should we implement reseting the db?
 Should it have the same functionality as it does now, where it resets every hour?
-- Do we want to implement a route to edit/patch user stories?
-This exists as a piece in the FS for this project currently
+  - no strong opinion on automatically resetting this
 - Should we enforce a UUID at the database level?
 This could cause more cryptic errors at the point of validation.
-Should we instead just make this a str field and manually generate a UUID?
+Should we instead just make this a str field and manually generate a UUID?✅
+  - changed model field to CharField and set default to a stringified version of a UUID

 # Test Scaffolding